MV10/monkey-hi-hat/unreleased_changes.md

 * Added `--filecache remove [url]` command
 * The `--filecache` commands do not require MHH to be already running
 * Viz and FX configs can reference HTTP/S for image and video textures
+* Viz and FX configs can specify `PlaceholderImageTexture` and `PlaceholderVideoTexture`

 ### MHH TODO